-In addition, this parlor has been voted “the best tattoo shop ever” every year since they opened the doors in 2008.
+In addition, this parlor has been voted “the best tattoo shop ever” every year since it opened its doors in 2008.
 Now, that might be a bit tongue in cheek but there’s no doubt they’re really good.

 This tattoo parlor is very clean and inviting, and features several expert artists that can help you create the tattoo of your dreams.

 If you’d like to see some of the work being done by the local artists here, click on their names in the following list.
-The local artists at this shop include Buddy Holiday, Ryan Phillips, Jake Wilcox, Charles Wicks-Stephens, Amanda Bonhomme, and J. Swarm Wood.
+The local artists at this shop include Buddy Holiday, Ryan Phillips, Jake Wilcox, Charles Wicks-Stephens, Amanda Bonhomme, and Paul “Frog” Murphy.”

 Their specialty styles include:

 - Black and Grey work